Onimusha 3: Demon Siege: Plot

 Having returned from mastering his newfound abilities as an Onimusha, Samanosuke Akechi returns to battle the Genma army in Japan 1582 as he fights his way to Honnō-ji Temple to finally put an end to Nobunaga Oda.
-Although Nobunaga was defeated by Jubei Yagyu years earlier, due to the fact that Jubei did not possessed an Oni Gaunlet to seal Nobunaga away, this allowed the Genma to revive him.
+Although Nobunaga was defeated by Jubei Yagyu years earlier, due to the fact that Jubei did not possess an Oni Gauntlet to seal Nobunaga away, this allowed the Genma to revive him.
 Though Samanosuke defeats Nobunaga's ward Mori Ranmaru, he is defeated by Nobunaga.
 Before the Genma Lord can kill him, he ends up being pulled through a portal that opened below him.
 Samanosuke awakens in Paris in the year 2004 where he aids a man named Jacques Blanc in fighting the Genma army that has begun its invasion near the Arc de Triomphe.
 The time portal reappears and teleports Jacques to feudal Japan.

 Samanosuke then meets Michelle, Jacques' girlfriend, near the Arc and makes his way towards the roof.
 Across his fights, Samanosuke briefly meets an old enemy: The Genma scientist Guildenstern.
 Guildenstern recovered a device from Oni ruins that, through experimentation, generated a "time warp" that brought him and a number of Genma soldiers into the future.
-By establishing a base in Mont Saint Michel, he has built a new time warp generator to bring a large Genma army through time and conquer the future.
+By establishing a base in Mont-Saint-Michel, he has built a new time warp generator to bring a large Genma army through time and conquer the future.